 The Upper Chipola River at Christoff Landing was recently designated as the state’s 51st paddling trail by the Office of Greenways & Trails.
 The 4.5 mile picturesque paddle will guarantee to view wildlife along the winding water to Florida Caverns State Park.

 Jackson County is bursting with abundant natural beauty jam-packed with miles of spring-fed rivers, lakes and ponds.
-The tree-lined landscape transforms the spring-fed water ways in to picturesque canopy style paddling trails.
+The tree-lined landscape transforms the spring-fed water ways in to picturesque canopy style paddling trails, making your next kayak or paddling trip one to remember.
 Several meandering rivers and lakes are spring-fed including Merritt’s Mill Pond, Spring Creek, and Chipola River.

 Canoe and kayak and paddle board enthusiasts love to explore some of Florida’s most beautiful paddling trails in Jackson County.
 Paddle the Chipola River and stop along the banks to view wildlife, explore caves by Hinson Recreational Area, discover the natural bridge where Andrew Jackson crossed at Caverns State Park, and camp down the river at Palm Island.